 During 2015, our EFT Processing business in Greece was affected by the sovereign debt crisis in that country.
 First, due to capital controls on Greek banks, we were not able to obtain the full amount of cash from them needed to fill our ATMs which occasionally resulted in fewer transactions processed due to empty ATMs.
 However, we had arranged alternative sources of cash to supplement those supplied by Greek banks which largely mitigated ATM cash supply problems.
 Second, due to the uncertainty in Greece, tourist traffic was lower than usual which reduced the number of ATM withdrawals and DCC transactions processed.
 Further, some tourists who were concerned about their ability to withdraw cash from ATMs in Greece brought additional cash with them on their travels which resulted in fewer withdrawals from our ATMs, including DCC transactions.
-Developments in the latter part of 2015 appear to keep Greece as a member of the European Union and the Eurozone which allayed the immediate risk of any currency conversion of our cash in Greece; however, the longer term risk of Greece exiting the European Union is still uncertain and any related currency conversion risk remains.
-The circumstances which led to lower tourist traffic in Greece and fewer associated withdrawals from our ATMs during 2015 are expected to subside and not significantly impact our operations in

 Average monthly revenues per ATM were \$1,478 for 2015 compared to \$1,553 for 2014.
 The decrease was primarily due to the strengthening of the U.S. dollar against key foreign currencies, partly offset by revenue growth from an increase in ATMs under management and DCC transactions processed.
-Revenues per transaction were \$0.29 for 2015 compared to \$0.28 for 2014.
+Revenues per transaction were \$0.25 for 2015 compared to \$0.28 for 2014.
 Revenue growth from DCC, which earns higher revenues per transaction than other ATM or card based services, was largely offset by the impact of the U.S. dollar strengthening against key foreign currencies.